 College of Agricultural and Environmental Sciences.
 Each year, the outstanding graduating senior in the College is awarded a silver medal, known as the “Agricultural and Environmental Sciences Medal.”
 Scholastic excellence (in a minimum of six quarters at UC Davis) is the primary basis for choosing the recipient.
 The Mary Regan Meyer Prize is awarded to an outstanding graduate who has demonstrated expertise and an interest in serving humanity.
 The Charles E. Hess Award is awarded to the graduate with the most noteworthy record of public/community service while at UC Davis.
 The Kinsella Memorial Prize, in honor of John E. Kinsella, is awarded annually to an outstanding individual who submits his or her Ph.D. dissertation during the spring, fall winter quarter or summer session immediately preceding the due date for nomination.

 College of Biological Sciences.
-Each year the College Medal is awarded to one outstanding graduating senior.
+Each year, the College Medal is awarded to one outstanding graduating senior.
 Academic excellence and outstanding research are the primary bases for selecting medal nominees.
-The Undergraduate Student of the Year is awarded to a graduating senior based on the criteria of academic excellence, research activity and involvement in service to the campus or community.
+The Undergraduate Student of the Year is awarded to a graduating senior based on academic excellence, research activity and involvement in service to the campus or community.
 For additional information regarding college awards, please contact the Dean's Office or the Biology Academic Success Center.

 College of Letters and Science.
 Graduating seniors with a distinguished academic record may be recommended by the faculty as nominees for the College’s Herbert A. Young Medal.
 Each June, one medalist is selected from among the graduates of the current academic year.
 The Leon H. Mayhew Award is conferred upon the outstanding graduate majoring in the arts or humanities, preferably music, art, or literature.
 Academic excellence is the primary basis for selecting the recipients of these awards.
 The Lawrence J. Andrews prize is awarded to a student entering the senior year who not only has achieved academic excellence but who also has demonstrated interests outside of pure scholarship.